EPCCed/eidf-docs/docs/services/datapublishing/accessing.md

 ### More on using aws

-If you want to look at someone else's bucket contents you need to add the `--no-sign-request` otherwise it will not work.
-For instance, if you want to use the content that Henry Thompson has [published](https://catalogue.eidf.ac.uk/dataset/eidf125-common-crawl-url-index-for-august-2019-with-last-modified-timestamps/resource/7e485f0c-d480-43e9-8cb7-9540a3d3dbc9) in the data catalogue we have the access point:
+If you wanted to use content that Henry Thompson  [published](https://catalogue.eidf.ac.uk/dataset/eidf125-common-crawl-url-index-for-august-2019-with-last-modified-timestamps/resource/7e485f0c-d480-43e9-8cb7-9540a3d3dbc9) in the EIDF Data Catalogue we have the access point:

 * https://s3.eidf.ac.uk/eidf125-cc-main-2019-35-augmented-index?prefix=idx

-From this we get the end-point https://s3.eidf.ac.uk and the bucket s3://eidf125-cc-main-2019-35-augmented-index so to list the contents we can do:
+From this we get the end-point https://s3.eidf.ac.uk and the bucket `s3://eidf125-cc-main-2019-35-augmented-index` so to list the contents we can do:

 ```bash
 $ aws s3 ls --recursive s3://eidf125-cc-main-2019-35-augmented-index \